danward79/easyenergy/readme.md

 ### ENERGYEASY

-A simple api for ENERGYEASY meter readings
+A simple api for saving ENERGYEASY meter readings